Sonder9927/tpwt/README.md

 process the data in the flow,
 and some flashes of light.

-Not public yet.
+Not ready to public yet.
-## DATA
+## DATA to SAC
+Using `get_cut_event.py` to create event.lst and event.cat from two event catalog downloaded from website and to cut event from data.

+Using `get_SAC.py` to get SAC for tpwt from cut event directory.

+More information see bellow.
 ### Raw Data
 Seismic data from stations in the area.

 My first-hand data is in `.miniseed` format.

 ### Preprocessing
-Use `'sac'` to process and finally get only Z component, filtered 20-150s, 1Hz `.sac` data.
+Use `'sac'` to process and finally get only Z component, filtered 20-150s(optional because it has been filtered in the step of qu yi qi xiang ying, just make sure the frequencies is wide enough for the periods), 1Hz `.sac` data.
 ### Cut by event
 I need to cut data by events from 30&deg; to 120&deg; and only need data within 3 hours after the earthquakes.